joinpursuit/AC_4_Web/units/deepdive/lessons/pug_1/pug_1.md

 * [inheritance](https://pugjs.org/language/inheritance.html)
 * [code](https://pugjs.org/language/code.html)

-The above make pug more complex, but also far more powerful.
+These make pug more complex, but also more powerful.